-8 Students With Different Reasons For Stricter Gun Laws
+Photo Essay: 8 Reasons Students Walked Out Over Gun Laws

 On Wednesday, one month after the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, students from more than 3,000 schools across the country walked out of class to show support for stricter gun control.
 In the past month, teens have been outspoken about their frustration with politicians’ inaction.